JUARA POLICIES AND PROCEDURES

 7.7 Back Order.
 Items that are on back-order will be shipped as soon as stock becomes available.
 Credit for the products on back-order will be applied to the volume period during which the products were ordered and paid for.

 7.8 Tracing Shipments.
-If a Consultant has not received his or her order within fifteen days from the date of shipment, it must be immediately reported to Customer Services.
+If a Guide has not received his or her order within fifteen days from the date of shipment, it must be immediately reported to Customer Services.
 JUARA will attempt to trace the shipment.
 To trace the shipment, Customer Services will require the sales order number, as well as the item(s) missing from the order.
-Consultants may also trace their own shipments online in the JUARA Back Office.
+Guides may also trace their own shipments online in the JUARA Back Office.

 DISPUTE RESOLUTION AND DISCIPLINARY PROCEEDINGS